MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/update-and-delete-bot-messages.md

 # [REST API](#tab/rest)

 >[!NOTE]
->You can develop Teams apps in any web-programming technology and directly call the [Bot Connector service REST APIs](/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0&preserve-view=true).
+>You can develop Teams apps in any web programming technology and directly call the [Bot Connector service REST APIs](/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0&preserve-view=true).
 To do so, you need to implement [Authentication](/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-4.0&preserve-view=true) security procedures with your API requests.

 To update an existing activity within a conversation, include the `conversationId` and `activityId` in the request endpoint.
 To complete this scenario, you must cache the activity ID returned by the original POST call.